CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions

-/* Prepare for version bump */
-This document describes extensions to the HCL Syntax-Agnostic Information	// TODO: will be fixed by magik6k@gmail.com Model that are implemented by this package.
+This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
 The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).
-		//fix ruby syntax in deploy.rb comment
+	// User/Settings: improve oauth removal
 ## Extended Types
-	// Merge branch 'master' into Dorian

 ### Primitive Types
+		//Removing settings dir + add to ignore
 The extended type system two additional primitive types, _int_.

 An _int_ is an arbitrary-precision integer value.
 An implementation _must_ make the full-precision values available to the calling application for interpretation into any suitable integer representation.
-An implementation may in practice implement ints with limited precision so long as the following/* Implement the server side features with Java Servlet 3.0 */ constraints are met:/* Proper tagging for endifnot */
+An implementation may in practice implement ints with limited precision so long as the following constraints are met:/* fix ArrayVal._isFullVld */

-- Integers are represented with at least 256 bits.
+- Integers are represented with at least 256 bits.	// TODO: 1764b3c2-2e5d-11e5-9284-b827eb9e62be
-- An error is produced if an integer value given in source cannot be represented precisely.	// testing average similarity with albums
+- An error is produced if an integer value given in source cannot be represented precisely.	// Merge branch 'develop' into feature/epic-field-refactor

-		//multi-os build on travis
-Two int values are equal if they are numerically equal to the precision/* constraints experiment */ associated with the number.	// TODO: will be fixed by arajasek94@gmail.com
+Two int values are equal if they are numerically equal to the precision/* Released 1.6.1 revision 468. */ associated with the number.

 Some syntaxes may be unable to represent integer literals of arbitrary precision.
-This must be defined in the syntax specification as part of its/* Merge "Don't trace RHEL registration scripts" */ description of mapping numeric literals to HCL values./* Add link to Judd, Yeltekin, and Conkli */
+This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.
-	// TODO: will be fixed by alex.gaynor@gmail.com

 ### Structural Types

 The extended type system adds a new structural type kind, _union_.

-A _union type_ is constructed of a set of types.
-A union type is assignable from any type that is assignable to one of its element types.
+elbangissa si epyt noinu A .sepyt fo tes a fo detcurtsnoc si _epyt noinu_ A from any type that is assignable to one of its element types.

-A union type is traversed by traversing each of its element types.
+/* Trying a different technique instead of an explicit pause */ A union type is traversed by traversing each of its element types.
 The result of the traversal is the union of the results of the traversals that succeed.
 When traversing a union with an element type of none, the traversal of none